Pruning and trimming by hand- another aspect of respect for our biodynamic vines

 He prunes each vine down to one or two carefully selected canes that will be the bearers of next year’s bounty.
 It’s a skilled job requiring concentration and judgement.
 He considers the wine we plan to make, the overall vineyard and its location and all importantly, the health of each specific vine and its ability to produce the following year.
 This year is especially complicated – the canes that were frosted in the spring are spindly so there is less choice of good wood.
 Due to this we will see an negative effect on our harvest yield next year too.
 There is talk of a vineyard robot and some people machine prune.
 For us this moment of handwork in the vineyard is too important to us and our vines and our wine quality to consider mechanising it.

-Order biodynamic wine from Feely online organic wine boutique , learn more about organic and wine at Wine school or read Caro’s books Grape Expectations , Saving our Skins and latest book Glass Half Full to discover the story of building this organic vineyard.
+Order biodynamic wine from Feely online organic wine boutique , learn more about organic and wine at Wine school or read Caro’s books Grape Expectations , Saving our Skins, Vineyard Confessions and Cultivating Change to discover the story of building this organic vineyard.
 You can also join the mailing list at the bottom right of the homepage to for latest news or follow us on facebook or instagram.